Documentation Index

 - State: Trace state is maintained automatically through engrams

-- Retrieval: Traces and their messages can be retrieved at any time
+- Retrieval: Traces and their engrams can be retrieved at any time

 Integration with Receptors

-Traces can be linked to memories for RAG (Retrieval-Augmented Generation):Error Handling
+Traces can be linked to document-lane resources for RAG (retrieval-augmented generation):

 - 403 Forbidden: Insufficient permissions to access trace